Mel-A-M/adb-converged-db/XML/xml.md

-## Task 6: Example Queries
+## **STEP 7:** Example Queries

-Get the list of the customer and their purchase information from a specific geographical location.
+1. Get the list of the customer and their purchase information from a specific geographical location.
    **XMLEXISTS** is an SQL/XML operator that you can use to query XML values in SQL, in a regular query.
 You can use the xmlexists function to look to see if a specific value is present in an xmltype column.

 ```
 SELECT xp.xml_document.getclobval() FROM   xpurchase xp